The classical limit of quantum observables in the conservation laws of fluid dynamics: The classical limit of the quantum conservation laws

-We also need a partition of the eigenvalues $\bar\Lambda=\sum_{n=1}^N\bar\Lambda^n$ related to the potential energy for each particle similar to \eqref{lambda_n_def} now including also the small non linear part.
-In fact also the non linear part has a natural composition into particle contributions, now based on the sensitivity of the eigenvectors with respect to position $x_n$.
-We have
+We also need a partition of the eigenvalues $\bar\Lambda=\sum_{n=1}^N\bar\Lambda^n$ related to the potential energy for each particle similar to \eqref{lambda_n_def}, now including also the small nonlinear part.
+In fact, also the nonlinear part has a natural composition into particle contributions, now based on the sensitivity of the eigenvectors with respect to position $x^n$.
+With $V^n$ defined by \eqref{V_definitionen} we have

 and define for $n=1,\ldots, N$

 which implies

 We will use the observables defining density, momentum and energy as follows.
 Let